 Programme requirements

-From 1 June 2024 household tumble driers shall meet the following requirements:
+Household tumble dryers shall meet the following requirements:

-Household tumble driers shall provide a drying programme called ‘standard cotton programme’ which is able to dry cotton laundry from an initial moisture content of the load of 60 % to a remaining moisture content of the load of 0 %.
+Household tumble dryers shall provide a drying programme called ‘eco programme’ which is able to dry cotton laundry from an initial moisture content of the load of 60 % to a remaining moisture content of the load of 0 %.

-This programme shall be clearly identifiable on the programme selection, on the display and through the network connection, depending on the functionalities provided by the household tumble drier.
+This programme shall be clearly identifiable on the programme selection, on the display and through the network connection, depending on the functionalities provided by the household tumble dryer.

-For the requirements set out in points 2, 3 and 4 the ‘standard cotton programme’ shall be used.

-The ‘standard cotton programme’ shall be named ‘standard cotton programme’ on the programme selection, on the display and through the network connection, depending on the functionalities provided by the household tumble drier.
+The ‘eco programme’ shall be named as ‘eco’ on the programme selection, on the display and through the network connection, depending on the functionalities provided by the tumble dryer.

-The name ‘standard cotton programme’ shall be used exclusively for this programme.
-The formatting of ‘standard cotton programme’ is not restricted in terms of font, font size, case sensitivity or colour.
-No other programme may have in its name the term ‘standard’.
+The name ‘eco shall be used exclusively for this programme.
+The formatting of the name is not restricted in terms of font type, font size, case sensitivity or colour.
+No other programme may have in its name the term ‘eco’.

-The ‘standard cotton programme’ shall be set as the default programme for automatic programme selection or any function maintaining the selection of a programme; or, if there is no automatic programme selection, shall be available for direct selection without the need for any other selection such as a specific time or load.
+The ‘eco programme’ shall be set as the default programme for automatic programme selection or any function maintaining the selection of a programme; or, if there is no automatic programme selection, shall be available for direct selection without the need for any other selection such as a specific time or load.

+For the requirements set out in points 2, 3 and 4 of this Annex the ‘eco programme’ shall be used.

 Energy efficiency requirements

-From 1 June 2024 household tumble driers shall meet the following requirements:The energy efficiency index (EEI) shall not be higher than 96.
+The EEI of household tumble dryers shall not be higher than 85.

-The energy efficiency index (EEI) is calculated in accordance with Annex III.
+The EEI shall be calculated in accordance with Annex III.
+Tumble dryers with a rated capacity below 4,5 kg shall be exempted from this requirement.

+The maximum duration of a cycle for all programmes shall be 240 minutes.

-Functional requirements
+Condensation efficiency requirements

-For condenser household tumble driers the weighted condensation efficiency shall not be lower than 80 %.
+The condensation efficiency of condenser tumble dryers shall not be lower than 80 %.

-The weighted condensation efficiency is calculated in accordance with Annex III.
+The condensation efficiency shall be calculated in accordance with Annex III.

 Low power modes

-From 1 June 2024 household tumble driers shall meet the following requirements:
+Household tumble dryers shall meet the following requirements:

-Household tumble driers shall have an off-mode or a standby mode or both.
+They shall feature an off-mode or a standby mode or both.
 The power consumption of these modes shall not exceed 0,50 W.

 If the standby mode includes the display of information or status, the power consumption of this mode shall not exceed 1,00 W.

-If the standby mode provides for a connection to a network and provides networked standby as defined in Commission Regulation (EU) No 801/2013, the power consumption of this mode shall not exceed 2,00 W.
+If the tumble dryer features a networked standby mode, the power consumption of this mode shall not exceed 2,00 W.

-At the latest 15 minutes after the household tumble drier has been switched on or after the end of any programme and associated activities, or after interruption of the wrinkle guard function, or after any other interaction with the household tumble drier, if no other mode, including emergency measures, is triggered, the household tumble drier shall switch automatically to off-mode or standby mode.
+At the latest 15 minutes after the household tumble dryer has been switched on or after the end of any programme and associated activities, or after interruption of the wrinkle guard function, or after any other interaction with the tumble dryer, and if no other mode including emergency measures is triggered, the tumble dryer shall switch automatically to off-mode or to standby mode.

-If the household tumble drier provides for a delay start, the power consumption of this condition, including any standby mode, shall not exceed 4,00 W. The delay start shall not be programmable by the user for more than 24h.
+If the household tumble dryer provides for a delay start, the power consumption of this condition, including any standby mode, shall not exceed 4,00 W. The delay start shall not be programmable by the user for more than 24h.

-Any household tumble drier that can be connected to a network shall provide the possibility to activate and deactivate the network connection(s).
+Any household tumble dryer that can be connected to a network shall provide the possibility to activate and deactivate the network connection(s).
 The network connection(s) shall be deactivated by default.

 Resource efficiency requirements

-From 1 June 2022 household tumble driers shall meet the following requirements:

 Availability of spare parts

-Manufacturers, importers or authorised representatives of household tumble driers shall make at least the following spare parts available to professional repairers for a minimum period of ten years after placing the last unit of the model on the market:
+Manufacturers, importers or authorised representatives of household tumble dryers shall make at least the following spare parts available to both users and professional repairers for a minimum period of 10 years after placing the last unit of the model on the market:

+- doors, door handles, locks and hinges,

-- pumps,
+- lint filters

-- motors,
+- air filters,

-- fans,
+- plastic peripherals,